 3) Age of Your Roof

 How old is your roof?
-It’s one of the most important factors when evaluating whether you need residential roof repair or if it’s time to think about a full replacement.
+It’s one of the most important factors when evaluating whether you need residential roof repair or it’s time to consider a full replacement.
 Every type of roofing material has a shelf life, and once your roof gets up there in years, issues like leaks, drafts, and shingle damage become more common.
-Keeping tabs on your roof’s age helps you plan ahead instead of being caught off guard by costly emergencies.

 Typical Lifespans by Material